urchade/Filtered-Semi-Markov-CRF/README.md

 1. **Standard Span-Based NER with Local Objective**: This is the baseline algorithm for training the span-based NER model.

-2. **Global Span Selection**: An implementation based on the model from Zaratiana et al., 2022.
+2. **Global Span Selection**: An implementation based on the model from Zaratiana et al., 2022a.
    - 📝 [Read the paper](https://aclanthology.org/2022.umios-1.2/)

 3. **Filtered Semi-Markov CRF**: This algorithm utilizes global span selection but adds label-dependent scoring and transition scores.
 It is essentially a filtered version of the original semi-CRF algorithm.

+## Decoding Algorithms

+The implemented decoding algorithms aim to return non-overlapping spans.
+The following algorithms are available:

+1. **Greedy Decoding**: Returns the first best non-overlapping spans.

+2. **Exact Decoding**: Returns spans with the highest sum of scores.

+3. **Exhaustive Search**: Utilizes an arbitrary scoring function to return spans with the maximum score.
+   - This has been proposed in our [Zaratiana et al., 2022b]([https://aclanthology.org/2022.umios-1.2/](https://aclanthology.org/2022.umios-1.1/)https://aclanthology.org/2022.umios-1.1/)